Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • And presenting proof of insurance

-The North Star State also participates in the REAL ID program which will require that you bring specific forms of identification when seeking you Minnesota driver’s license or state ID with the REAL ID endorsement attached to it.
+The North Star State also participates in the REAL ID program, which requires that you bring specific forms of identification when seeking your Minnesota driver’s license or state ID with the REAL ID endorsement attached to it.

 A printable version of the REAL ID identification and accepted documents list can be found on the Minnesota DVS website.